CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 * what consequences occur in case of breach of the agreement.
 Confidentiality agreements may be concluded with individuals or with other institutions.
 If a confidentiality agreement is concluded with an institution, it must inform all affected employees about it and commit them to compliance.

 The confidentiality agreement may also refer to the relevant security policies and other policies of the institution.
 A confidentiality agreement provides the legal basis for obliging external parties to treat information in a confidential manner.
-For this reason, it must take into account all relevant laws and regulations for the institution in the specific area of ​​application, be clearly worded and kept up to date.It may be useful to use different confidentiality agreements depending on the purpose.
+For this reason, it must take into account all relevant laws and regulations for the institution in the specific area of ​​application, be clearly worded and kept up to date.
+It may be useful to use different confidentiality agreements depending on the purpose.
 In this case, it must be clearly defined which agreement is necessary for which cases.

 An example of a confidentiality agreement is the Traffic Light Protocol (TLP).
 This is used, for example, for communication in the Alliance for Cyber ​​Security or between CERTs.
 This obligation is designed to create confidence in the protection of information exchanged by regulating the transfer using the TLP.
 The TLP can also be used as an example for the creation of own confidentiality agreements, see also the leaflet for the treatment of confidential information under [ACS1].